mischavandenburg/blog/content/zet/power-of-writing.md

 - Zettelkasten
 ---

 Ah, writing.
-It's one of the skills that I've consistently received praised for throughout my life.
+It's one of the skills that I've consistently been praised for throughout my life.
 I'm pretty good at it, and I think that's because I enjoy it.
 It led me to getting an academic degree in English Literature and Culture, simply because I was following the things I was naturally good at.

 However, just like any other skill, you can only become better at it through consistent practice.
 This morning I read a wonderful little blog post [on writing regularly](https://herman.bearblog.dev/on-writing-regularly/), and I was touched by his words: